reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 1. **Explicit Prop Override**
    - If `props.theme` is set to a value other than `'inherit'`, it takes precedence.
 2. **Relative Resolution**
+   - If no parent context found, skip to next step.
    - If set to `'inherit'`, it adopts theme from a parent context (`ThemeVariantProvider`).
 3. **Fallback Options**
    - Uses `options.defaultTheme` if provided.